These are sites belonging to current or previous members of the MUC, or other people I know:

 Ciphers by Ritter - Best cryptography resource out there, by a mile.
 Explains the basics thoroughly and in a way that's easy to understand.
 Debunks myths and covers stuff that other sites don't dare to touch.
 Clearly, the author has a deep understanding of the topic.

-Raymond Peat's site - Writings of biologist Ray Peat, mostly covering human physiology and nutrition, but drifting into other related topics (including relevant conspiracies) sometimes.
+Ray Peat - Writings of biologist Raymond Peat, mostly covering human physiology and nutrition, but drifting into other related topics (including relevant conspiracies) sometimes.
 Extremely well thought-out and researched; compared to regular nutrition sites, it's in another stratosphere.
+Articles also available at Chadnet, just in case his goes down after his departure.

 The Cave of Dragonflies - Look at the beautiful, old-school design!
 And the lovely style switcher!
 Imagine the effort, which has to be appreciated in the age of soydevism.
 Also, maintaining a Pokemon site for 20 (!) years is really impressive.
 Though it also has other useful content like HTML tutorials.
 And yet, the site hasn't managed to rack up even 10 million views during its entire existence.
 Sad.